programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Our review adds two features to your publishing workflow.
 First, we're adding the ability to run "checks": a feature for your pull requests that can alert you to bugs in your new code or (as we'll show in this lesson) give you a preview of what your changes will look like before they're moved to the public website.
 Second, we're adding the opportunity for review by making it easy to ping one of your collaborators to look over your changes, before moving them to the website.
 You can require this review if you or your collaborators are concerned about accidentally breaking the site or want everyone in your research team to sign off on writing about shared work, or you can make review optional, if folks only want to use it when desiring feedback on their writing before it goes public.
 Besides ensuring that that your content reaches your audience in the ways you intend, a workflow like this also helps to make the shared blog more truly collaborative by encouraging collective ownership over the material.

+Caveat: This sets up a workflow involving pull requests that will ensure collaborative reviewing of your work before making it part of the official record.
+But it is still possible for a collaborator to accidentally push changes directly to the master branch and affect the main site by bypassing this process.
+In order to restrict who can push to a particular branch, you would need to follow [GitHub's instructions](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) to create a GitHub "organization" (a team container which multiple repositories can live inside; e.g. [Scholars' Lab GitHub organization containing all the lab's repos](https://github.com/scholarslab)).
+You would then need to make this repository a part of a GitHub organization.

 Our instructions assume:
 1. You created the repo, and thus automatically have the "admin" permission setting associated with your GitHub account.
 2. You are one of the site authors most comfortable with running the site, and therefore don't need someone else to approve your changes before merging them.